 This bill amends section 25-03.1-34.2 of the North Dakota Century Code to facilitate interstate contracts for the treatment of mental illness and substance use disorders.
 It defines "bordering state" as Minnesota, Montana, or South Dakota and allows the North Dakota Department of Human Services to contract with appropriate treatment facilities in these states.
-The bill specifies that individuals receiving treatment in another state are subject to that state's laws and must be informed of the implications of receiving care out of state.
+The bill specifies that individuals receiving treatment in another state are subject to that state's laws and must be informed of the implications of receiving care outside North Dakota.
 Additionally, it outlines the conditions under which contracts can be made, including the responsibilities for costs and the legal jurisdiction over residents.

 Statutes affected: